AmandaPardinho/First-Steps---JAVA/README.md

 >* Mapinguari eats 1000;
 >* Iara eats 150.
 >
 > Dona chica in turn always eats 225 grams of cassava.
-Tired of every year having to figure out how much cassava to
+Tired of every year having to figure out how much cassava to prepare she contacted you to write a program that tells how much cassava should be prepared in grams.
-> prepare she contacted you to write a program that tells how much cassava should be prepared in grams.
+>
-> ---
+> This problem was suggested on [beecrowd](https://www.beecrowd.com) website.
-> This problem was suggested on beecrowd website.
+>
 ---
 ![Image](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=java&logoColor=white)
 ![Image](https://img.shields.io/badge/IntelliJ_IDEA-000000.svg?style=for-the-badge&logo=intellij-idea&logoColor=white)